mh-cbon/go-repo-utils/README.md

 Go tool to speak with repositories.

-It can list tags, tell if a directory is clean.
+It can list tags, tell if a directory is clean, create tag.

 It can speak with `hg` `git` `bzr` `svn`